Mphozazo/Whatsapp-meter-reading-system/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is not licensed

+“All rights reserved.
+Forking is allowed; any other use is prohibited.”
 ---

 <div align="center">